faruzzy/faruzzy/README.md

-### Hi there 👋
+### Hello, I'm Roland👋

-I am Roland, a fully-stacked TypeScripter.
+I am a fully-stacked TypeScripter.
 I've been doing this for 12 years and going.

 ### Stack